Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - Checking messages against clearance of message routes, to prevent inappropriate transfer over a channel not cleared for all traffic.

-- Using security labels and clearances to use correct channel, for example to send NATO-labelled messages over channel with NATO crypto and national messages over a channel with national crypto.
+- Using security labels and clearances to determine the correct channel, for example to send NATO-labelled messages over channel with NATO crypto and national messages over a channel with national crypto.

 Cross Domain